vgurianov/uml-sp/docs/case_studies/newton/newton.md

 #### 2. Natural and standard units of measurement

 Measurements in discrete models are much more convenient to carry out in natural units of measurement.
 Let us give the formulas for the conversion of natural units of measure to standard ones and back.
 The basic units of measurement in the CGS are centimeter, gram, and second.
 Let l [cm] = l'/λ, m [g] = m'/μ, t [s] = t'/τ, where the natural units of measurement (dashed) are measured in the number of instances of the Item, Skip and number of cycles Exist.
 The case of a unit mass corresponds to a situation where the list of instances of Skip is empty (that is, particles with 0 mass do not exist).
-The triple of numbers (λ, μ, τ)  will called the resolution of the model.
+The triple of numbers (λ, μ, τ)  will called the *resolution of the model*.<br/>
 Consider the derived units.
 The speed is expressed in the number of v' instances of the Jump class in the motion amount list; v [cm/s] = (τ/λ)v' or v' = (λ/τ)v.
-Acceleration is also expressed in the number of a' instances of the Jump class, because this is the difference of the two lists of momentum; a[cm/s2] = a' х τ²/λ,.
+Acceleration is also expressed in the number of a' instances of the Jump class, because this is the difference of the two lists of momentum; a[cm/s2] = a' х τ²/λ.
 Force is the quantity of F' acts of interaction: F[dyne, g • cm/s²] = ma = m'/μ х (τ²/λ)a' = τ²/(μλ) х F'.
 The conversion factor can be fractional; to give a physical meaning to such coefficients, the ratio must multiplied by a certain power of 10.
 Energy and work in natural units are measured in the number of acts of work.
 The act of work is a single movement of a particle from one cell to another with a single act of interaction.
 The work A [erg] = Fs = τ²/(μ λ)F' х s'/λ = (τ/λ)²/μ х A'.

 ## Verification
 Verification of the model was carried out on typical problems of mechanics: the motion of a material point under the action of a constant force, under the influence of a spring, and in the interaction of two material points (see Fig 6).